Egypt election meets apathy in Islamist stronghold

 Hopeful candidates appeared to be ferrying small groups of voters to the polling station.
 Mohamed said his candidate offers services and gives handouts to 1,000 local families.

-It is the kind of patronage politics many voters, whether they sympathize with the Islamists or not, say smacks of the Mubaraka era.
+It is the kind of patronage politics many voters, whether they sympathise with the Islamists or not, say smacks of the Mubaraka era.

 "I'm not voting.
 My father has passed away and if he came out of the ground and ran I wouldn't vote because the people who run do it for themselves," said a clean shaven man who declined to give his name.
 "They do nothing.
 They change nothing."

-Hidden around the corner from the school where voters were casting their ballots, an armored personnel carrier was parked, its black-clad special forces ready to confront any trouble.
+Hidden around the corner from the school where voters were casting their ballots, an armoured personnel carrier was parked, its black-clad special forces ready to confront any trouble.

 Earlier in the day a sound bomb, used to scare, not harm, exploded near the polls.
 It was not clear who was responsible for the blast, which served as a reminder of the discontent that bubbles beneath the surface in some parts of Egypt.